ChrisKibble/SCCMdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 <!--1236459-->
-System Center Configuration Manager has an integrated ability to run Powershell scripts.
-Powershell has the benefit of creating sophisticated, automated scripts that are understood and shared with a larger community.
+System Center Configuration Manager has an integrated ability to run PowerShell scripts.
+PowerShell has the benefit of creating sophisticated, automated scripts that are understood and shared with a larger community.
 The scripts simplify building custom tools to administer software and let you accomplish mundane tasks quickly, allowing you to get large jobs done more easily and more consistently.

 > [!TIP]
 > This feature was first introduced in version 1706 as a [pre-release feature](/sccm/core/servers/manage/pre-release-features).
 Beginning with version 1802, this feature is no longer a pre-release feature.